HackerUSA-CE/aisd-wde-8-putting-it-all-together/README.md

    - [ ] Also, in the `animalShelter` folder, create another file named `styles.css`.
 This file will contain the CSS used to style your HTML content.

-## 2. **Start with a HTML Boilerplate**
+## 2. **Start with an HTML Boilerplate**
 Now that your files are set up, begin by adding the basic HTML boilerplate.
 We will also include the Bootstrap CDN links to streamline styling and layout.

   - [ ] Ask AI to help you prepare an HTML boilerplate.
 Copy and paste that code into your `index.html` file.